fireduck64/adventofcode/notes.md

 into a bit string and then recording the position works well.
 The parsing is simple as long as you pay attention to the rules.

+## Day 17 - Trick Shot

+Throw some things into a target.
+Pretty straight forward dx and dy simulation.
+Tricks: For some weird reasons, the dy range can be negative or positive.

+## Day 18 - Snailfish

+Fucking shit snail math.
+Basically, are you good at binary tree modifications.

+This one is fun.
+The only weird part is the "explode" operation which involves digging around in the tree for things to twiddle.
+Trick there is to do an in order traversal list and use that to find your things to twiddle.

 # 2020

 ## Day 16 - Ticket Translation